 Related Topics of AUTISM

-TIPS AND ADVICE FOR TEACHERS
+TIPS FOR TEACHERS IN THE CLASSROOM

 Classroom Management for an autistic child needs to include both traditional classroom management techniques such as structure, routine, rules, lesson plans and non-traditional techniques such as visual aids.
 It is important to remember that there are no set guidelines for managing an autistic child in the classroom, as like any other child, each child is different depending on their symptoms and their behavioural characteristics displayed in the classroom.